 Our goal is simple: To make beautiful cheese from the highest quality local milk.
-Both our cows and goats milks are sourced from single herds in the Victorian Alpine region: traditional dairy country amongst the most sustainable in Australia due to its high rainfall and quality soils.
+Both our cows and goats milks are sourced from a single small organic farm in the Kiewa Valley, traditional dairy country amongst the most sustainable in Australia due to its high rainfall and quality soil.
 Single source milk means minimal processing and maximum freshness for us – attributes fundamental to producing quality cheese.

 Our cheeses are manufactured by hand using traditional methods then matured in our cellars.
 Like all fermented foods, cheese is a living thing and, as such, our focus is on providing environments where specific microbes can create desirable flavors and textures.

 Our cheeses are made with passion.
 We hope you enjoy them!